findkit/findkit/packages/docs/docs/workers/runtime.md

 # Worker Runtime

-Findkit Workers is a custom V8 runtime which implements some browser APIs.
+Findkit Workers is a custom V8 runtime which implements few browser APIs.

 We use a recent version of V8 meaning most modern Javascript features are available but it should be noted that the runtime is not Node.js or a